 Globally, there are more than 40 Blockchain consortia belonging to different industries.
 Banking and Financial services have attracted significant investments.

 Consortia exhibit a low-risk factor when it comes to efforts in staying relevant and progressive in Blockchain trends.
 It helps enterprises watch out for new potential opportunities in Blockchain innovations.
 Consortia allow companies to take advantage of Blockchain network effects.
-The industry competitors can come together to weed out industry level issues.
 Thus it makes sense for enterprises to explore leading industry consortia.

 The entire process of Blockchain Consortium formation, deployment, and management is delineated below using Hyperledger Fabric on Azure as an example.